brentd09/AZ040Labs/PowerShell-Lab-08.md

 The main tasks for this exercise are:

-1. Create PSSessions to two computers.
+1. Create PSSessions on two computers.
 1. Create a report that displays Windows Firewall rules from two computers.
 1. Create and display an HTML report that displays local disk information from two computers.
 1. Close all open PSSessions.

-### Task 1: Create PSSessions to two computers
+### Task 1: Create PSSessions on two computers

 1. In the **Windows PowerShell** console, create PSSessions to both **LON-SVR1** and **LON-DC1** and Save both PSSession objects in the variable $computers.
     <details><summary>Click to see the answer</summary><Strong>